Way-too-early 2021-22 Big Ten basketball power rankings

 2: Michigan

-While last year was a surprising run to a Big Ten regular season title for Michigan, this Wolverines team won't be catching anyone by surprise.
-The young talent level is the highest in the conference as Michigan brings in the number one overall 2021 class in the country per 247Sports.
+While last year was a surprising run to a Big Ten regular season title for Michigan, this Wolverines team will not catch anyone by surprise.
+The young talent level is the highest in the conference as Michigan brings in the No. 1 2021 class per 247Sports.
 Leading that class is five-star Caleb Houstan, who is listed at forward but is more of a positionless do-it-all scorer and playmaker at 6-foot-8.
 Moussa Diabate is another freshman big with solid on-ball skills and high-level potential on the defensive end.
-Pair it all with Hunter Dickinson returning as a sophomore and senior Eli Brooks, and the Wolverines have one of the most talented rosters in college basketball.
-The x-factor will likely be transfer DeVante' Jones (Coastal Carolina).
-The 6-foot-1 point guard tore up the Sun Belt last year to the tune of 19.1 points per game, and his skill set can certainly translate to the Big Ten similarly to Mike Smith's transition a year ago for the Wolverines.
+Pair them with Hunter Dickinson returning as a sophomore and senior Eli Brooks, and the Wolverines have one of the most talented rosters in college basketball.
+The X-factor will likely be transfer DeVante' Jones (Coastal Carolina).
+The 6-foot-1 point guard tore up the Sun Belt last year to the tune of 19.1 points per game, and his skills can translate to the Big Ten similarly to Mike Smith's transition a year ago for the Wolverines.

 1: Purdue